 Regular exercise during pregnancy may:

-Because of all the wonderful benefits of staying active during pregnancy, experts recommend that expecting women who’ve been cleared by their doctors get a minimum of 150 minutes of moderate-intensity aerobic activity like brisk walking, swimming or using the stationary bike every week.
-That works out to be about a half hour, five days a week.
+Experts recommend that expecting women who’ve been cleared by their doctors get a minimum of 150 minutes of moderate-intensity aerobic activity (brisk walking, swimming or using the stationary bike, for example) every week.
+That works out to about a half hour five days a week.

 If you are new to exercise, start out slowly.
 One approach is to begin by doing five minutes of exercise every day for a week, then adding five minutes each week until you can sustain 30 minutes at a time.